Dozens of families scrambling to find new home after motel unexpectedly shuts down

 Budgetel in Cartersville failed its health inspection and the state suspended its business permit Tuesday.
 People were seen gathering their belongings as they were forced out.

 Many of the guests live paycheck to paycheck and can't afford more stable housing.
 Some have lived there for years and said it's like an extended family that has been forced to break up.

-About 80 children called the motel home.
+"This has really turned your world upside down," Channel 2's Tom Regan said to Cassandra Moore, a guest forced to move out.

 TRENDING STORIES: